iav0207/fcards/README.md

 Command line local application that helps me practice languages using flashcards.

+Key features inlcude:

+- practice with a random sample taken from a given set of flashcards
+- practice cards in the default direction, or inverse (questions swapped with answers), or random, which is my favorite
+- at the end of a round reiterate over the cards that were given incorrect answers

 ## Installation

 Assuming you have Go installed and `$GOPATH` configured, you just need to run